JaredCorduan/dungeon_world_notes/terrible_night/adventure_001.md

 # Sesson 0

+## Player Characters

 Ther are two players characters:

 * Felix the elf druid
 * Carl the dwarf fighter.

+## Prep

+As a group, we selected "The Temple of the Terrible Night" from "20 Dungeon Starters".

+## Adventure

 Being a druid, Felix cares about nature being in balance.
 He heard rumors about a schism within the priesthood of the Ancient Ones,